mbiti001/mwein-medical/README.md

 - `components/DonationRail.tsx` renders a right-to-left ticker showcasing recent supporters.
 Pass it an array of `{ id, who, amount, message, time }` entries; the component will duplicate cars automatically so the loop never stutters.
 - The ticker is embedded in `DonateExperience` alongside live supporter stats.
 Public supporters pulled from `/api/donations/supporters` are transformed into rail items, and the list refreshes every minute so new gifts appear without a manual reload.
+- `components/DonationSnake.tsx` powers the snaking gratitude trail on the homepage.
+It fetches the same supporters API, falls back to tasteful placeholders, and highlights that all fee waivers are screened and logged inside the clinic for accountability.
 - To reuse the rail elsewhere, import the component and feed it the supporters you want to highlight:

 	```tsx